-Adjunct faculty, established and respected practitioners, are utilized in the didactic or experiential program.
+Adjunct faculty, established and respected practitioners, may be utilized in the didactic and/or experiential program.
 Adjunct faculty members are evaluated and appointed by the University after approval by the CPHS faculty.
 Adjunct faculty is comprised of occupational therapists, pharmacists, physicians, nurses and other health care professionals with whom students interact at various sites.

 Students may elect to be placed on wait lists when enrollment capacity of a course has been reached, provided the course offers that option.
 When this occurs the student must take some action in order to set their schedule.
 That action may include one of the following:

 Students placed on a wait list will be notified via email if a seat becomes available in the course.
 It is the student’s responsibility to take action upon receipt of an email notification by the deadline provided or forfeit their seat on the wait list.
-An overview of the wait list policies and guidelines is available on the Student Records website.
+An overview of the wait list policies and guidelines is available on the Office of the Registrar website.
 All wait lists will be dissolved prior to the start of each term; therefore, it is important to take immediate action.

-Students are responsible for reviewing their degree audits on a periodic basis to ensure transfer credits are received, equated as requested, and curricular requirements are being met.
+Students are responsible for reviewing their degree audits on a periodic basis to ensure curricular requirements are being met.
 For directions on reviewing degree audits, students are advised to review the Degree Audit Guides available on the CPHS Current Student Resources page.